White Label GDPR Compliant Audit Platform: Why Clients Won't Share Sensitive Documents Until Your Legal Links Are Visible

 GDPR Is a Gate, Not a Checkbox

 The second half is what this post is about: the visible compliance signals that a client's DPO or legal team needs to see before they'll approve the engagement.
+With those signals in place, your firm's associate handles the answer.
+Without them, the lead consultant gets dragged in.

 What "GDPR Compliant" Actually Needs to Look Like to a Prospect